The Deck Handbook: Part 6

 The type of plastic is important.
 Almost all composites contain polyethylene, but polyethylene comes in high-density and low-density formulations.
 High-density (HDPE) is stiffer and resists wear better.
-Polypropelene is better than polyethylene, but also much more expensive, and poly-vinyl chloride (PVC) the stiffest and most wear resistant, but not only expensive, but an environmental hazard during manufacturing that continues to off-gas dangerous chemicals for as long as several years — good thing decks are outside.
-Although none of them are particularly eco-friendly, polyethylene is the greenist of the plastics, and PVC by far the most dangerous.
+Polypropylene is better than polyethylene, but also much more expensive, and polyvinyl chloride (PVC) the stiffest and most wear resistant, but expensive and an environmental hazard that continues to off-gas dangerous chemicals for as long as several years.
+While none of them is particularly eco-friendly, polyethylene is the greenist of the plastics, and PVC by far the most dangerous.

 The Material Safety Data Sheet

 How much is disclosed in an MSDS, however, varies widely.
-Some companys reveal very little.
-Trex, for example, lists some of its ingredients, but does not disclose how much of each ingredient is contained in its composites.
-It is particularly secretive about the formulation of its capstock shell used with its Transcends products.
+Some companies reveal very little.
+Trex, for example, Lists many of its ingredients as "proprietary" and does not disclose them.
+Where it does disclose, it does not reveal how much of each ingredient is contained in its composites.
+Trex is particularly secretive about the formulation of its capstock shell used with its Transcends products.
 It will not even disclose which plastic or combination of plastics is used.

 Is it Color-Fast?